digicatapult/dsbd-getting-started/README.md

 - windows / putty - TODO
 - COM ports - TODO

 ### Updating firmware
-This is the most time consuming task but in order to get most of Morello board and CheriBSD this is something you **must** do.
-Please note that downloading from source code can take up to 10 hours and maybe in some cases even longer.
-There are multiple source repos so if you don't need any android or busy box I would strong advise to build with `none`.
-A full guide can be found -> [Firmware Update Guide](https://git.morello-project.org/morello/docs/-/blob/morello/mainline/user-guide.rst).
+Although this task may be the most time-consuming task, it is required in order to get most of Morello board and CheriBSD.
+Please note that downloading from source code can take up to 10 hours and in some cases even longer.
+There are multiple source repos so, if an android or busy box is not required, it would be advisable not to use one.
+A full guide can be found [here](https://git.morello-project.org/morello/docs/-/blob/morello/mainline/user-guide.rst).
 This is very important step as it unlocks all the latest feature available.

-And for flashing the onboard SD card please follow [this](https://developer.arm.com/documentation/den0132/0100/Flash-the-onboard-SD-card) guide.
-It's fairly well written as we were able to follow it without any obstacles.

-The guide is quite well detailed.
-However, the dependencies are for ubuntu/debian systems, but those are the standard packages so every distribution should have.
-For example in the guide it says
+For flashing the onboard SD card please follow [this](https://developer.arm.com/documentation/den0132/0100/Flash-the-onboard-SD-card) guide.
+Please note that the dependencies are for ubuntu/debian systems, but these are the standard packages that every distribution should have.
+For example, the guide says:

 ```sh
 sudo apt-get update
 sudo apt-get install autoconf autopoint bc bison build-essential \